 Give everyone an equal say.

 The City of Penticton, Canada have been working on a proposal to redevelop the beautiful Skaha Park, so that it better better meets community expectations.

-The City has been consulting community, encouraging their participation by discussing the issues using the online discussion Forums tool.
+The City has been consulting the community, encouraging their participation by discussing the issues using the online discussion Forums tool.
 This is helping them to better gauge sentiment, and opposition to, or agreement with, the agreements outlined in the proposal between the City of Penticton and Trio Marine Group for development of the marina in the park.

-See how activates your community.
+Let's activate your community.
 Request a demo